Default credentials provider chain in the AWS SDK for Java 2.x

 Basic credentials (class

-): When the profile containsaws_access_key_id
+StaticCredentialsProvider): When the profile containsaws_access_key_idandaws_secret_access_key. -

 Session credentials (class

-): When the profile containsaws_access_key_id
+StaticSessionCredentialsProvider): When the profile containsaws_access_key_id,aws_secret_access_key, andaws_session_token. -

 Process credentials (class

-): When the profile containscredential_process
+ProcessCredentialsProvider): When the profile containscredential_process. -

 SSO credentials (class